 You must have the correct licences to sell and supply alcohol.
-To apply for any alcohol licence, call Council and speak to a Liquor Licensing Inspector.
+To apply for any alcohol licence, call Council and speak to the Alcohol Licensing Inspector.
 They will talk you through the application process and post/email you the applicable forms.
 The application checklist will help you to lodge a complete application.
 Once you have completed the application form, contact an inspector to arrange a pre-lodgement meeting.

 Each licence has its own application form and documentation requirements, please note each application attracts a non-refundable fee which essentially pays for the work undertaken by the staff involved.

 Applications for any licence must be made to the South Waikato District Licensing Committee (DLC) on the appropriate form with all supporting information.